 - Applicants must be a graduating high school senior that has been accepted to a U.S. college (proof of acceptance required) or a currently enrolled college student at the time of applying.

 - AAJA membership is not required for the application but if selected, the student must sign up for student membership.

 Candidates will be judged on the basis of academic achievement, demonstrated journalistic ability, commitment to the field of journalism and/or sensitivity to Asian American and Pacific Islander Issues.

 - The selected student will receive travel, lodging and registration to attend AAJA’s national annual convention July 26-29, 2017 in Philadelphia.

 - Depending on the winner’s area of study, the student will also be paired with a professional print, online or broadcast mentor at the convention to help them network.

-The deadline to apply is Sunday, April 16.
+The deadline to apply was Sunday, April 16.
 Please be sure to gather all the required materials before beginning the application.
 You will be required to submit the following:

 One copy of an official high school or college transcript

 - Two letters of recommendation from a professional who is familiar with your academic and/or journalism work (a counselor, professor, etc.)